Analysts Mean recommendation for Acasti Pharma Inc. (ACST) was 2.00: Is this the key time?

-Acasti Pharma Inc. (ACST) is priced at $0.44 after the most recent trading session.
-At the very opening of the session, the stock price was $0.419 and reached a high price of $0.4548, prior to closing the session it reached the value of $0.41.
-The stock touched a low price of $0.406.Recently in News on August 12, 2021, Acasti Pharma Provides Business Update for the First Quarter of Fiscal 2022.
-August 4th webcast replay discussing planned acquisition of Grace Therapeutics available on the Company’s website.
+Acasti Pharma Inc. (ACST) is priced at $0.42 after the most recent trading session.
+At the very opening of the session, the stock price was $0.407 and reached a high price of $0.44, prior to closing the session it reached the value of $0.43.
+The stock touched a low price of $0.40.Recently in News on August 27, 2021, Acasti Pharma Announces Successful Completion of its Merger with Grace Therapeutics, Inc., Voting Results of its Annual and Special Meeting of Shareholders and Reverse Stock Split.
+Acasti Pharma Inc. (“Acasti”) (NASDAQ: ACST–TSX-V: ACST), announced today the completion of its previously disclosed acquisition of Grace Therapeutics, Inc. (“Grace”) via merger.
+The successful completion of the merger positions Acasti to build a premier, late-stage specialty pharma company focused on rare diseases.
+Based on management’s current forecasts, Acasti expects to have enough cash on its balance sheet following the merger to provide at least two years of operating runway.
+The combined companies will be led by Jan D’Alvise as President and Chief Executive Officer, under the oversight of Acasti’s newly elected Board of Directors, comprised of four re-elected directors of Acasti and two Grace nominees newly elected as directors (with a third Grace nominee expected to be nominated prior to the next annual meeting of shareholders).
+All Grace employees will transition to Acasti and they will continue to maintain a research and development laboratory and commercial presence in North Brunswick, New Jersey.
 You can read further details here

 Acasti Pharma Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $1.2200 on 02/10/21, with the lowest value was $0.3200 for the same time period, recorded on 01/04/21.